Many stores expect to offer free government-issued N95 masks this week

 Well-fitted N95 mask filter 95% of airborne particles, and KN95 masks offer a similar level of protection.
 Cloth masks, or any covering that does not fit properly, offer far less protection against COVID-19.

-A spokesperson for Hy-Vee, a chain of supermarkets located across midwestern and southern U.S. states, said its first shipments of government-issued N95 masks arrived Friday.
+A spokesperson for Hy-Vee, a chain of supermarkets located across midwestern and southern U.S. states, said its first shipments of government-issued N95 masks, which retail for roughly $3 - $5 apiece, arrived Friday.

 "At this time, many Hy-Vee pharmacy locations have received and are distributing their mask allocations," a company spokesperson told CBS MoneyWatch.